Get Tangem

 • Bad reputation due to recent security lapses

-Launched in 2019, the ELLIPAL Titan is a non-custodial hardware wallet known for its air-gapped security, meaning it operates without any network connections (Wi-Fi, Bluetooth, or USB).
+Launched in 2019, the Ellipal Titan is a non-custodial hardware wallet renowned for its air-gapped security, which means it operates without any network connections (Wi-Fi, Bluetooth, or USB).
 It supports over 10,000 cryptocurrencies across multiple blockchains and features a touchscreen for user interaction.
 The device uses QR codes for transaction signing and verification.

 Pros: